rabiulrobi2023/parcel-delivery-server/README.md

     Note: A cancelled parcel is not possible to dispatched.
 Without dispatched can not possible update as in-transit.
 So the update logs of parcel maintain the following sequence:

     requested ➡️ approved ➡️ dispatched ➡️ in-transit ➡️ delivered
   - Admin and super admin can see all parcel

   - A reveiver can see the parcel which incoming to him
   - Reveiver can confirm dilivered the incomming parcels
   - After delivered a parcel there have no any chance to update any step

+### 3. User Management:
+  - Admin and super admin can see all users
+  - Admin and super admin can see any specific user
+  - Admin and super admin can block any user
+  - Admin and super admin can delete any user
+  - Admin or  super admin can unblock any blocked user
+  - Admin, super admin, sender, and reveiver and see indivudual account.
+  - Without admin or super admin, others user can see others account.